 The yearly property taxation in Singapore

-Just like in any other state, owning a property in Singapore requires the payment of a yearly property taxation.
-This type of tax on property purchase in Singapore depends on whether the real estate is owner occupied or it is an investment real estate.
+Just like in any other state, owning a property in Singapore requires the payment of yearly property taxation.
+This type of tax on a property purchase in Singapore depends on whether the real estate is owner-occupied or it is investment real estate.

-For owner occupied real estates, the yearly property taxation rate ranges from 0% for an yearly value (YV) of first SGD 8,000 to 16% for an YV of over SGD 130,000.
-As for non-owner occupied real estates, the rates range from 10% for an YV of first SGD 30,000 to 20% for an YV of over SGD 90,000.
+For owner-occupied real estate, the yearly property tax rate ranges from 0% for a yearly value (YV) of first SGD 8,000 to 16% for a YV of over SGD 130,000.
+As for non-owner occupied real estates, the rates range from 10% for a YV of first SGD 30,000 to 20% for a YV of over SGD 90,000.
 An accountant in Singapore can provide more information on this matter.

 The rental income tax